zulqarnaininfo/learning-bioinformatics/README.md

 This is a learning repository, not a polished portfolio.

 - Code may be simple or incomplete
-- Concepts are written in my own words
+- Everything is written in my own words
-- The focus is on consistency and improvement
+- Focus is on consistency and improvement

 ---

 ## 📈 Progress

-This repository will continue to grow as I learn.
+This repository will grow as I continue learning.